puppetlabs/iac/_posts/2021-01-29-status-update.md

 The IAC team is part of a larger group at puppet that has as its main focus 'you' the community.
 We had our opening meeting discussing the direction of our work for the next year, and it all looks very exciting.
 I can't give away too much yet, but more details will trickle out as we confirm our goals.

-## Automated Module Release
+## Cloud CI

-What i can talk a little about is Danny's work on a new proof of concept.
+What I can talk a little about is [Danny's][Danny] work on a new proof of concept.
 We are an automation company so we are always looking to remove a few steps from our process, this project will enable us to automate some of the manual steps required to release modules.
-Leaving the the human to only review and click merge on github.
+Leaving the the human to only review and click merge on Github.
+We have made a bit of progress on preparing the initial workflow that can be seen [here](https://github.com/puppetlabs/puppetlabs-testing/blob/main/.github/workflows/auto_release.yml)
+In the last 7 days we had a bit over 5200 successful jobs runs and around 260 failures for both PRs and nightly jobs using Puppet Agent 6 Nightly, Puppet Agent 7 nightly and Puppet Agent 5.
+A bit of work is currently undergoing on revamping the Github Actions report on community management and we are very hopeful that the new report will allow us to pinpoint the failures easier and illustrate the current situation better.

 ## DSC

-Everyone's favourite topic, paula and michael have hit their first milestone, and are now focusing on the most important part.
+Everyone's favourite topic, [Paula][Paula] and [Michael][Michael] have hit their first [milestone](https://github.com/puppetlabs/Puppet.Dsc/milestone/3?closed=1), and are now focusing on the most important part.
 Documentation and blogposts !
 There will also be a rebuild of the DSC modules to fix a vendored path issue.
 AND the march to 1.0 is well underway with a real focus on testing.

+## Networking Device Support Enhancements

+[Ciaran][Ciaran] has been working on enhancing the [cisco_ios](https://github.com/puppetlabs/cisco_ios) module to include two new [Bolt tasks](https://puppet.com/docs/bolt/latest/writing_tasks.html) to backup and restore configurations.
+The PoC has been proven out and now we're just wrapping up on some final development tasks before moving on to more extensive testing.
+We are looking to make this as universal as we can across as many Cisco devices as we can and have some exciting developments in the pipeline for better testing against Cisco devices.
+More details soon...

 ## Community Contributions

-On the community day we normally focus on all the wonderful contributions we recieve in github, but over the past couple of weeks we have started to look at our Jira backlog.
+On the community day we normally focus on all the wonderful contributions we receive in Github, but over the past couple of weeks we have started to look at our JIRA backlog.
 There are a lot of tickets there as you can imagine.
-We have been catagorising them based on the module they are associated with and also closing off tickets that are no longer relavent or that have already been fixed.
+We have been categorising them based on the module they are associated with and also closing off tickets that are no longer relevant or that have already been fixed.
+There were 20 community PR's merged in FOSS module or tooling projects.

 We'd like to thank the following people in the Puppet Community for their contributions over this past week: